 Candida albicans is one of 70 different species of Candida yeast.
 The term candidiasis is applied to excessive proliferation of Candida albicans in the mouth, oesophagus, intestines or vagina.
 Systemic candidiasis involves the over-proliferation of Candida albicans throughout the body.

 Candida albicans is a natural resident of the human gut, but usually only in small amounts.
-However, Up to 33% of the people in the Western world suffer from Candida albicans over-proliferation.
+Up to 33% of the people in the Western world suffer from Candida albicans overproliferation.

-A Candida infection can be identified via a simple Candida Test Specialist dietary advice and supplements are then required to eliminate the Candida and restore healthy gut function.
+A Candida infection can be identified by a simple Candida Test.
+Dietary advice and supplements can eliminate the Candida and restore healthy gut function.

 - Digestive complaints